Keimyung University: Dongsan Library

 The Dongsan Library, originally known as the Library of Keimyung Christian College, was established in July 1958.
 It was moved to its current site at the Seongseo Campus in March 1993 to facilitate expansion into a much larger facility that meets the needs of the information age.
-The Dongsan Library comprises three separate libraries: the main Dongsan Library at Seongseo Campus (seven stories above and two below ground level, with a total floor space of 6,538 pyeong), the second Dongsan Library at the Daemyung Dong Campus (seven stories above and two below ground level, with a total floor space of 5,392 pyeong) and the Medical Library at Dongsan Medical Center.
+The Dongsan Library comprises three separate libraries: the main Dongsan Library at Seongseo Campus (seven stories above and two below ground level, with a total floor space of 6,538 pyeong), the second Dongsan Library at the Daemyung Dong Campus (seven stories above and two below ground level, with a total floor space of 5,392 pyeong), and the Medical Library at Dongsan Medical Center.
 Equipped with multi-media functions and an advanced information retrieval network, the Dongsan Library is now the focal point for research activities of faculty members as well as students.
-At present, the Dongsan Library houses around one and a half- million books, including specialized reference books, scientific journals, theses, ancient documents, micro-data, CD-ROMs and multi-media materials.
+At present, the Dongsan Library houses around one and a half-million books, including specialized reference books, scientific journals, theses, ancient documents, microdata, CD-ROMs, and multimedia materials.
 The information or data owned by the Dongsan Library is made available for users around the world through the Keimyung University Library Integrated Information Management System (KIMS).

 Dongsan Medical Center

-Keimyung University Dongsan Medical Center consists of a medical school, Dongsan hospital, and Gyeongju Dongsan hospital.
-The history of the medical center began when American Presbyterian missionary Dr. Woodbridge O. Johnson arrived to Daegu on December 25, 1897.
+Keimyung University Dongsan Medical Center consists of a medical school, Dongsan Hospital, and Gyeongju Dongsan Hospital.
+The history of the medical center began when American Presbyterian missionary Dr. Woodbridge O. Johnson arrived in Daegu on December 25, 1897.
 Two years later, in 1899, he turned a small cottage that used to be occupied by servants into what he named American Pharmacy, and began to distribute medicine to local people.
 This was the first modern medical service provided in Daegu.
 Subsequently, he ordered medicine from the US and began to offer treatment full-time, under the name Jaejungwon.
-In 1906 Jaejungwon was relocated to its current address in Dongsandong, and was renamed Dongsan Hospital.
-In 1980 Keimyung University acquired Dongsan Hospital, renamed it Keimyung University Dongsan Medical Center, and established a medical school.
+In 1906, Jaejungwon was relocated to its current address in Dongsandong and was renamed Dongsan Hospital.
+In 1980, Keimyung University acquired Dongsan Hospital, renamed it Keimyung University Dongsan Medical Center, and established a medical school.
 Currently, the medical center has over 1000 patient beds and over 1700 employees.
 Due to the acquisition of the medical center, Keimyung University now regards its foundation to be in 1899.